 Tree-based models are a popular approach in machine learning because of a number of benefits.
 Decision trees are easy to understand and interpret, and outcomes can be easily explained.
 They accommodate both categorical and numerical data and can be used for both classification and regression models.
 Computationally, they perform well even for large data sets and require less data preparation than other techniques.

 C3 AI provides leading enterprise AI technology that enables large organizations to harness and extract value using a wide variety of AI and machine learning libraries, resulting in step-function improvements across business processes.
-The C3 AI® Suite is a complete, end-to-end platform for designing, developing, deploying, and operating enterprise AI applications at industrial scale.
-The C3 AI Suite provides comprehensive capabilities enabling organizations to prepare unlimited volumes of data, and then apply advanced AI and machine learning algorithms to generate predictions and insights to drive the business.
-The C3 AI Suite supports a wide range of third-party and open-source libraries and frameworks for advanced mathematical, statistical and machine learning capabilities, including Spark MLib, TensorFlow, Keras, Scikit-learn, cuDNN, NumPy, SciPy, Caffe, Torch, PyTorch, Lex, Polly, Rekognition, Azure ML, H2O.ai, Stanford Core NLP, NLTK, spaCY, fbProphet, StatsModels, and XGBoost.
+The C3 AI® Platform is a complete, end-to-end platform for designing, developing, deploying, and operating enterprise AI applications at industrial scale.
+The C3 AI Platform provides comprehensive capabilities enabling organizations to prepare unlimited volumes of data, and then apply advanced AI and machine learning algorithms to generate predictions and insights to drive the business.
+The C3 AI Platform supports a wide range of third-party and open-source libraries and frameworks for advanced mathematical, statistical and machine learning capabilities, including Spark MLib, TensorFlow, Keras, Scikit-learn, cuDNN, NumPy, SciPy, Caffe, Torch, PyTorch, Lex, Polly, Rekognition, Azure ML, H2O.ai, Stanford Core NLP, NLTK, spaCY, fbProphet, StatsModels, and XGBoost.